marcelo-soares-souza/agroecology_map_app/README.md

 This project (Source-Code) is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) (See LICENSE)
 All content of Plataform is licensed under [Creative Commons (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) (See CONTENT_LICENSE.md)

+## Development

+- The Flutter SDK is pinned to `3.27.4` via `pubspec.yaml`.
+Running the project with a different Flutter version will fail; update the constraint manually if an upgrade is required.